keboola/developers-docs/integrate/data-streams/tutorial/index.md

 To see your integration at work, head over to your repository and [open a few issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

-### Results
+## Results

 The following token was generated.

 ![Keboola token settings screenshot showing the generated token](./token.png)

-This token only has the minimal set of permissions, which in this case is access to a single bucket, and the ability to manipulate files.
-Currently, files are used as staging storage in order to prevent data loss.
+This token only has the minimal set of permissions, which, in this case, is access to a single bucket and the ability to manipulate files.
+Currently, files are used as staging storage to prevent data loss.
 You can see these files in your project's Storage.

 ![Keboola storage file](./github_webhook_export_file.png)

-Because the table `in.c-github-issues` did not exist, it was created.
+Since the table `in.c-github-issues` did not exist, it was created.

 ![Keboola storage table](./github_webhook_export_table.png)

-And finally, you can take a look at the destination table's data sample to find your data, ready for further processing.
+Finally, you can take a look at the destination table's data sample to find your data, ready for further processing.

 ![Keboola storage table sample data](./github_webhook_export_table_data.png)